Prioritize Books

 For example:

-• You prefer a particular commentary series and want to see those books first when you use a Passage Guide.
+• You prefer a particular commentary series or volume and want to see it first when running the Passage Guide.

 • You prefer a particular dictionary or lexicon and want Logos to open that book when you double-click a word.

-• You want to set a preferred Bible version.
+• You want to set a Top Bible version.

 • You want to edit the Bibles that appear in the Top Bibles search.